-Thus, instantaneous mass flow and density measurements by the flowmeter may be improved by modeling and accounting for dynamic effects of flowmeter operation.
+Thus, instantaneous mass flow and density measurements ing for dynamic effects of flowmeter operation.
 In general, 80% or more of phase noise in a Coriolis flowmeter may be attributed to flowtube dynamics (sometimes referred to as "ringing"), rather than to process conditions being measured.
 The application of a dynamic model can reduce phase noise by a factor of 4 to 10, leading to significantly improved flow measurement performance.
 A single model is effective for all flow rates and amplitudes of oscillation.
 Generally, computational requirements are negligible.